One Sunny Day Initiatives

 Dr. Miko Rose is a founding member of OSDI and serves as our consultant for fundraising and development.
 She is Nationally Board Certified in Psychiatry and Neurology, having completed her training at Michigan State University.
 She is currently Assistant Dean of Clinical Education, Associate Professor, and Chief of the Division of Psychiatry in the Department of Clinical Medicine at Pacific Northwest University of Health Sciences College of Osteopathic Medicine.
 In addition, Miko is also Associate Professor and Program Director of the Joy Initiative Wellness Program at Michigan State University, a program she designed and teaches to develop emotional resilience, happiness and mindfulness, tailored to meet the unique needs of medical providers.

-Prior to entering medical school, Dr. Rose worked as a program officer, fundraiser, and advocate for the underserved, with a focus on overcoming domestic violence and trauma.
+Prior to entering medical school, Dr. Rose worked as a program officer, fundraiser, and advocate for the under served, with a focus on overcoming domestic violence and trauma.
 She has over 25 years of experience and formal training in life coaching.

 In 2006 she joined the Rogue Valley Peace Choir's Peace Journey to Japan as soloist and assistant to Hideko.
 She is also the mother of Hideko's granddaughter.